Opposition to the Second Boer War: United Kingdom

 At the start of the war in 1899, Liberal Party groups mobilized committees to protest the war, including the South African Conciliation Committee and W. T. Stead's Stop the War Committee.
 A common theme among these groups was the argument that it was a capitalistic desire to gain access to the gold and diamond deposits in the Boer republics that motivated the Unionist government to declare war.
 Angered crowds often broke up such anti-war meetings, viewing them as unpatriotic.
 The British press was overwhelmingly in support of the Unionist government's decision to go to war, with only the Manchester Guardian and the Westminster Gazette outspoken in their opposition.
 With the press against them, British anti-war elements relied heavily on street corner distribution of their numerous pamphlets.
 Nevertheless, large numbers of young men volunteered for the war, as many as 100,000 a month at the peak.
 Liberal Party members split, with many top leaders following Lord Rosebery in support of the war.
 Many nonconformists, the backbone of the Liberal Party, likewise supported the war.

 The 1900 United Kingdom general election was known as the "khaki election", where the Unionist government rallied patriotic voters.
 It resulted in a victory for the Unionist government on the back of recent British victories against the Boers.
-However, public waned as it became apparent that the war would not be easy and moral unease developed following reports about scorched earth policies adopted by British forces, which included the internment of Boer non-combatants in concentration camps.
+However, public opinion waned as it became apparent that the war would not be easy and moral unease developed following reports about scorched earth policies adopted by British forces, which included the internment of Boer non-combatants in concentration camps.
 Public and political opposition was expressed by repeated attacks on the British government's policies in South Africa by Liberal MP David Lloyd George.